 Why Do They Fail?

-The failure at the University of Illinois reflects the broader challenge to produce results with wellness programs.
+The failures at the University of Illinois and those highlighted in the Harvard study reflect the broader challenge to produce results with wellness programs.

-The question, is why does this keep happening?
+The question, is why do these wellness programs keep failing?
 If this program failed to lead to any noticeable changes in the health of the organization’s workforce despite cash incentives and what on the surface appears to be a pretty comprehensive offering, is there a wellness plan out there that can actually work?

 A Better Approach

-While these programs typically take positive steps, they often take too narrow of an approach to make a real difference.
+While typical wellness programs usually take positive steps to improve employee wellbeing, they often take too narrow of an approach to make a real difference.

 To make meaningful change in your employees’ health, you need more than some biometric data and a wellness program.
 You need the comprehensive tools and resources that allow you to combine and track all pertinent health information, view each employee on a case-by-case basis and address small problems before they become big ones.